networknt/light-bot/README.md

 All existing devops tools on the market are focusing on single repo but in a microservices architecture, there are a lot of related services need to be built and tested at the same time if one upstream repository is changed.

 ##### Fully Automatic Pipeline

 Most of existing tools are trying to simplify the UI but it is very hard to build a pipeline from one git merge to production.
+The cycle git pull-->build-->local unit tests-->scanning--> image creation should/will be repeated at every commit, automatically.

 ##### Cache Local Repositories